 In smaller towns and villages, choosing where to stay isn’t that hard, but in huge cities like Tokyo, Kyoto, and Osaka, it sometimes requires some puzzling to figure out the best place to stay.

 We created an overview of the following cities and their different districts, with their pros and cons.

 What to take to Japan

 What you should take with you depends greatly on when you’re traveling to Japan.
-As pointed out above in this Japan travel guide, when we talked about the best travel time, the temperatures vary quite a lot from season to season.
+As pointed out above in this Japan travel blog, when we talked about the best travel time, the temperatures vary quite a lot from season to season.

-When we were in Japan in Spring to see the cherry blossoms we were surprised by the day to day difference in temperature.
+When we were in Japan in Spring to see the cherry blossoms we were surprised by the day-to-day difference in temperature.
 One day we could wear shorts and short sleeves, the other day we were happy to have pants and shirts with long sleeves.